 Bike Counts

-Traffic and bike counts are integral to transportation planning and infrastructure development in the Capital Regional District.
-The CRD operates two count programs, Automated and Volunteer that collect bicycle and pedestrian traffic data.
+Traffic and bike counts are essential to transportation planning and infrastructure development in the capital region.
+We run two count programs, automated and volunteer, to collect data on bike and pedestrian traffic.

 Automated Counts